DLeinHellios/blinkt-cp/README.md

-﻿# blinkt-cp
+# blinkt-cp

 This is a simple Tkinter gui for experimenting with colors on the Pimoroni Blinkt! hat for the Raspberry Pi.
 Requires Python 3, Tkinter, and the official Blinkt library (https://github.com/pimoroni/blinkt).
-Should run on stock full Raspbian Stretch install.

 ## Features
 - RGB + Brightness sliders